Hogeboontl/POD-web/README.md

 This configuration assumes HTTPS is enabled and requires an SSL certificate.
 Replace ssl_certificate and ssl_certificate_key with the appropriate paths for your environment.

 For production deployments, using Certbot with a valid domain is recommended.
-For local development or testing, a self-signed certificate can be used instead.
+For local development or testing, a self-signed certificate can be used instead, which can be made with mkcert.